 Benefits of Speech Therapy for Autism

-Body language, sign language, or typing can be a gateway to communication and are no less important than verbal speech.
+Body language, sign language, or typing can be a communication gateway and are no less important than verbal speech.
 Speech therapy can provide adequate tools and mechanisms for discovering effective ways of communication other than verbal.

-As you can see, there are several amazing benefits of speech therapy for autism, for both children and adults.
-For more amazing information, check out our other articles on speech and language disorders.
+As you can see, speech therapy has several unique benefits for autism for children and adults.
+Check out our other speech and language disorders articles for more fantastic information.